zewelor/home-assistant.io/source/_includes/getting-started/installation/core.markdown

 ## Install Home Assistant Core

-This installation of Home Assistant Core requires the Raspberry Pi to run [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
-The installation will be installed in a [Virtual Environment](/docs/installation/virtualenv) with minimal overhead.
-Instructions assume this is a new installation of Raspberry Pi OS Lite.

 <div class='note'>
 <b>Prerequisites</b>

-This guide assumes that you already have an operating system setup and have installed Python 3.8 (including the package `python3-dev`) or newer.
+This guide assumes that you already have an operating system setup and have installed Python {{site.installation.versions.python}} (including the package `python3-dev`) or newer.
 </div>

 {% if page.installation_type == "raspberrypi" %}